iAdamo/alx-backend-javascript/0x04-TypeScript/README.md

 ```

 Run `npm install` to get all the dependencies installed.

+Run `npm run build` to transpile the `main.ts` file to JavaScript and index.html file which will be saved in the `dist/` directory.

+Run `npm run start-dev` to start the web server on your local machine then renders the generated `dist/index.html`

+Run `npm run test` to run a typescript eslint

 ### Tasks
 0) ### **Creating an interface for a student**